 Our work has shown that type 2 diabetes is not inevitably progressive and life-long.
-We have demonstrated that in people who have had type 2 diabetes for 4 years or less, major weight loss returns insulin secretion to normal.
+We have demonstrated that in many people who have had type 2 diabetes for up to 10 years, major weight loss returns insulin secretion to normal.

-It is important that people with diabetes should discuss their management with their own doctor, and as it will take years for this new knowledge to become incorporated into textbooks and guidelines, some notes for your doctor have been written: Information for Doctors (PDF: 220KB).
-Do bear in mind that your doctor will be wary of information from the internet – but this comes from the University of Newcastle.
+It is important that people with diabetes discuss their management with their own doctor.
+It will take years for this new knowledge to become incorporated into textbooks and guidelines, so your doctor may be wary of information from the internet.

 Newcastle University researchers have written some notes for you to take to your doctor.
 Download our information sheet for doctors on the practical management of type 2 diabetes in respect of reversal (PDF: 220KB).

 See Professor Taylor's recent lecture on the state of the research on reversing type 2 diabetes, delivered to the Diabetes UK meeting in March 2016.